Leon-Yu0320/BTI-Plant-phenotyping/README.md

 Computational pipeline for phenotyping data analysis

 ## Introduction
 Image-based phenotyping provides a powerful avenue to characterize plant growth from different genetic background in responses to biotic and abiotic stresses.
 We developed a high-throughput streamlined phenotyping workflow based on [**PlantCV**](https://plantcv.readthedocs.io/en/stable/), as well as three sets of facilities for plant growth and phenotyping data collections.
 This workflow covers step-by-step photo collection, data pre-processing, image processing, and downstream analysis.
 The integrated streamline effectively paired with the light-weight phenotyping facilities and largely reduce the gap between phenotypic data collections and interpretation of biological questions based on phenotypic data.
-Operation of this pipeline along with facilities can be applied to screen mutants, teaching, and etc with high-throughput manner and low cost.
+Operation of this pipeline along with facilities can be applied with high-throughput manner and low cost.

 ## General overview of pipeline
 To realize the high-throughput manner of data processing, advantages of parallel data processing function from the PlantCV was adopted in pipeline and four major steps from plant growth to final downstream analysis will be performed.
 Detailed steps were described as follow: